Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Hazard Communication Rule Advisory Committee
+Hazard Communication Rule Advisory Group

 Purpose

-This rulemaking is intended to provide a clearer hazard classification process to provide more complete and accurate hazard information on labels and safety data sheets; update physical hazard classes to better inform users on safe handling of explosives, aerosols and chemicals under pressure; and update precautionary statements on how to safely handle, store and dispose of hazardous chemicals.
+This rulemaking is intended to provide a clearer hazard classification process to provide more complete and accurate hazard information on labels and safety data sheets; update physical hazard classes to better inform users on safe handling of explosives, aerosols, and chemicals under pressure; and update precautionary statements on how to safely handle, store and dispose of hazardous chemicals.

 Based on the federal rulemaking, the updated standard would require labels on small packaging to be more comprehensive and readable and makes changes to help ensure trade secrets no longer prevent workers and first responders from receiving critical hazard information on safety data sheets.